kubernetes/kubernetes/docs/compute_resources.md

 *CPU* and *memory* are each a *resource type*.
 A resource type has a base unit.
 CPU is specified in units of cores.
 Memory is specified in units of bytes.

-CPU and RAM are collectively refered to as *compute resources*, or just *resources*.
+CPU and RAM are collectively referred to as *compute resources*, or just *resources*.
 Compute resources are measureable quantities which can be requested, allocated, and consumed.
 They are distinct from [API resources](working_with_resources.md).
 API resources, such as pods and [services](services.md) are objects that can be written to and retrieved from the Kubernetes API